 This is just a little post today to follow up from my previous support by throwing another angle at you – think about all the money you could save!
 I feel like if people really thought about it – like, realistically- then it’s such a huge spur of motivation in itself.
 My Voucher Codes surveyed 1000 people, and for many of these, the driving factor for giving up was to save money – did you know an average smoker could buy 5 XBox Ones or a Prada bag with the money they save if they give up?

-The results have even been picked up by TNT magazine here, so take a look at some of the statistics.
+The results have even been picked up by TNT magazine.

 Here are some of the results when VoucherCodes asked: “What is the driving factor now for giving up smoking?” and some other facts…